Pharmacological Treatment for Aphasia Following Stroke

 10

-The authors "found no basis for advising that any drug is either superior or inferior to speech and language therapy" for individuals with aphasia post stroke (p.
-8).
-Further research was recommended.
+<div>The authors found no evidence that any pharmaceutical intervention is either superior or inferior to language therapy for individuals with post-stroke aphasia.
+Further research was recommended.</div>